top of page

 A Year-Long Certification Program

 This in-person program convenes once a month, spanning 14 hours each weekend (Saturday and Sunday) for a duration of 12 months.
-Over the course of the program, participants will accumulate a total of 168 hours of comprehensive education, making them eligible to earn CEUs and NCCAOM PDA credits.
+Over the course of the program, participants will accumulate a total of 168 hours of comprehensive education, making them eligible to earn California CEUs and NCBAHM PDA credits.
 Students who diligently attend all lectures and demonstrate proficiency in both written and practical exams will be conferred with a certificate acknowledging them as Japanese Acupuncture Practitioners.

 This program is for: